ibm-cloud-docs/FileStorage/managing-file-storage.md

 ## Revoking a host's access to {{site.data.keyword.filestorage_short}}

 If you want to stop the access from a host to a particular storage volume, you can revoke the access.
 When access is revoked, the host connection is dropped from the volume.
 The operating system and applications cann't communicate with the volume anymore.

-**Note** - To avoid host side issues, unmount the storage volume from your operating system before you revoke access to avoid missing drives or data corruption.
+To avoid host side issues, unmount the storage volume from your operating system before you revoke access to avoid missing drives or data corruption.
+{:important}

 You can revoke access from either Storage from the Device List or the Storage views.

 ### Revoking access from the Device List

 1. Click **Devices** > **Device List** from the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}
 2. Double-click the appropriate device.
 3. Select the **Storage** tab.
 4. You are presented with a list of storage volumes that this particular host has access to, all grouped by storage type (block, file, other).
 Select the respective **Action** menu next to the volume that you want to revoke access from and click **Revoke Access**.
 5. Confirm if you want to revoke the access for a volume because the action can't be undone.
 Click **Yes** to revoke volume access, or **No** to cancel the action.

-**Note** - If you want to disconnect multiple volumes from a specific host, you need to repeat the Revoke Access action for each volume.
+If you want to disconnect multiple volumes from a specific host, you need to repeat the Revoke Access action for each volume.
+{:tip}

 ### Revoking access from the Storage View